Hire in Thailand

-Employment contracts do not need to be written in the Thai language but this (or a dual language contract) is recommended if an employee is a Thai national might not be able to clearly understand a contract in English.
+Employment contracts in Thailand are not required to be written in Thai.
+However, a Thai (or a dual language contract) is recommended if an employee is a Thai national, as he or she might not be able to clearly understand a contract written in English or another language.

-Generally indefinite, with fixed retirement age at 60.
+Contracts are generally indefinite, with a fixed retirement age at 60.

 - Hire of work (independent contractor relationship), governed by the Thai Civil and Commercial Code.